protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ### Withdrawing locked ERC20 tokens
 To prevent locking misdeposited ERC20 token in KyberPoolMaster contract forever, this function sends the complete amount of the given ERC20 deposited in the contract to a given address.

+This function wont allow anyone to claim ERC20 associated as the reward token of one of the FeeHanlers added to the contract from which a claim has already been performed.

 ---
 function **`claimErc20Tokens`**(address _token, address _to) external **onlyOwner**
 | Parameter | Type | Description |